 Once you have sorted out any issues raised during the advisory visit, NATA will arrange an assessment.
-This assessment will be far more technical in focus than the advisory visit, as a volunteer assessor from a similar industry to yours will review all of the technical aspects of your laboratory.
-Meanwhile the NATA auditor will be reviewing the quality system in detail.
+This assessment will be far more technical in focus than the advisory visit.
+A volunteer assessor from an industry similar to yours will review all the technical aspects of your laboratory.
+Meanwhile, the NATA lead assessor will review the quality system in detail.

 Step 5 – Post Assessment